PrestoConFuoco1/Echo-bot/README.md

 ## Run with configuration file and command line options
 Here the only thing to do is to get correct configuration file.
 Its format is discussed below.

+## Tests

+There are some pure logic tests done.
+They can be found in the `test/` directory.

 # Configuration file
 An example of configuration file follows: